stacklane/docs/🗄/Article/users/roles.md

 # Custom Roles {#custom}

 Custom role names must start with an uppercase character and be valid identifiers.
-We recommend using a singular form for role names &mdash; for example, use the role name of `Owner` instead of the plural `Owners`.
+We recommend using a singular form for role names -- for example, use the role name of `Owner` instead of the plural `Owners`.

 ## Role Associations